Email FacebookTwitterMenu burgerClose thin

 Series 57 Exam Structure

-You take the Series 57 exam on a computer, but you’re not allowed to access any reference material during the test.
+You take the Series 57 exam on a computer, but cannot access any reference material during the test.
 You are provided with writing material and a basic calculator, though.
 Here are the basics for the Series 57 Exam:

 • Questions: 50